z Search

 10 - You can assemble the smaller diameter jack handle into the larger diameter jack handle to create a longer handle which makes jacking easier.

 11 - Continue to jack the vehicle up until desired height is reached.
+Note, if the jack is fully extended and vehicle is not reaching adequate height to remove the tire, two remedies are offered:

 12 - Never go under the vehicle when it is jacked up, unless using secondary proper jack stands (not included).